La Voz Kids (Spanish TV series) season 10: Blind Auditions

-Like last season, each coach has three blocks.
+Each coach has two blocks.
 When a coach presses the block button during a performance, the blocked coach's chair does not turn around.
 The superblock returns this season and is used after the performance is complete, and the coaches are pitching for the artist.
 The superblocked coach's chair turns back to the audience.
 Each coach has 3 superblocks each.
 Two coaches can be blocked in one audition.